-As a Washington animal law attorney, many of the calls I receive involve disputed ownership and possession of pets.
+As a Washington animal law attorney, many of the calls we receive involve disputed ownership and possession of pets.
 These disputes most commonly result from messy divorces or breakups; where a pet owner entrusted their pet to a friend (usually at this point an ex-friend) for longer-term boarding or care; or when a Good Samaritan finds, and then decides to keep, an animal.

 As many of these aggrieved pet owners find out, law enforcement generally will not get involved in a pet custody unless there is a court order directing their involvement.
 So, what are your rights then?